 There’s good news, though: Their time at the bottom of the job ladder can actually help them build new skills and habits that will help them succeed later on.
 These personalities have many strengths, but completing projects doesn’t tend to be one of them.
 INTPs can chafe at the oversight and limitations that they encounter early in their careers – or they can use the additional accountability and structure to their advantage, learning to become more effective at turning their ideas into reality.

 At times, INTPs may see their colleagues not as a group of people to socialize and work with but rather as a series of potential distractions who sometimes provide useful knowledge.
 This isn’t to say that these personalities never enjoy their coworkers’ company, but the prospect of watercooler chitchat isn’t going to get them out of bed in the morning.

-That said, most Logicians can benefit from their colleagues more than they might realize.
-By surrounding themselves with people who challenge them, these personalities can make sure that they’re actually doing their best work.
-And although Logicians aren’t exactly social butterflies, they often find that the workday goes by a little faster when they have a chance to bounce their ideas off of coworkers they respect.
+That said, they can benefit from their colleagues more than they might realize.
+By surrounding themselves with people who challenge them, INTP personalities can make sure that they’re actually doing their best work.
+And although they aren’t exactly social butterflies, they often find that the workday goes by a little faster when they have a chance to bounce their ideas off of coworkers they respect.

-As managers, Logicians tend to be tolerant and flexible.
+As managers, INTPs tend to be tolerant and flexible.
 They’re open to suggestions (as long as those suggestions are logical, of course), and they allow their employees a fair amount of freedom.
-But this freedom comes at a cost – Logician managers have high standards, and they expect others to grasp their insights instantly and provide their own in equal measure.
+But this freedom comes at a cost – INTP managers have high standards, and they expect others to grasp their insights instantly and provide their own in equal measure.